hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## Application monitoring

-Ingesting all the log data from different sources only makes sense if you can connect the dots and get meaningful information about the state of your applications.
-From production monitoring to security concerns, it is critical for businesses to analyze and review their log data for monitoring and observability.
+Ingesting all the telemetry data from different sources only makes sense if you can connect the dots and get meaningful information about the state of your applications.
+From performance monitoring to security monitoring, it is critical for businesses to analyze and review their telemetry data for monitoring and observability.
 Three of the most popular log management platforms are:

 * https://www.splunk.com/
 * https://www.sumologic.com/